This post was suggested by Michael

-You can read more about Ens.
-Parle here
+You can read more about Cpt.
+O'Callahan here

-These brave men and women sacrifice so much in their lives just so others may get to enjoy freedom.
+These brave men and women sacrifice so much in their lives just so that we may get to enjoy our freedom.
 For that I am proud to call them Hero.

 Those Who Say That We're In A Time When There Are No Heroes, They Just Don't Know Where To Look

 Wounded Warrior Project - Because So Many Have Come Back With Injuries, Seen And Unseen